María Hernández (golfer)

 María Hernández Muñoz (born 24 March 1986) is a Spanish professional golfer on the U.S.-based LPGA Tour and Ladies European Tour.
+She won the 2010 Ladies Slovak Open and while at Purdue, she was the NCAA Individual Champion and won the Honda Sports Award.

 Amateur career

+Hernández started playing golf at 12 and had a successful amateur career.
 An eight-year member of the Spanish National Team, Hernández is a five-time European Team Championship gold medalist, and earned a gold medal at the 2005 Mediterranean Games both individually and as a team.
-She won the 2003 Junior Solheim Cup and was runner up at the 2004 European Ladies Amateur Championship and again in 2008, losing a playoff to Carlota Ciganda.
-She was a semi-finalist at The Womens Amateur Championship.
+She won the 2003 Junior Solheim Cup and was runner-up at the 2004 European Ladies Amateur Championship and again in 2008, losing a playoff to Carlota Ciganda.
+She was a semi-finalist at The Womens Amateur Championship 2005 and 2006.

 Hernández turned in a strong collegiate career at Purdue University, which was capped off with the 2009 NCAA Division I Individual Champion and NCAA Player of the Year award.
 She won 13 times while with the Purdue Boilermakers, and in 2008, she won the Big Ten Conference Championship and was named the Purdue Female Athlete of the Year.
-She is a two-time Big Ten Conference Player of the Year, both in 2007 and 2008, and a two-time Duramed National Golf Coaches Association (NGCA) All-American First Team selection.
+She is a two-time Big Ten Conference Player of the Year, both in 2007 and 2008, and a two-time All-American First Team selection.

 Professional career

 Hernández turned professional in June 2009.
 She finished sixth at the LPGA Final Qualifying Tournament, earning her card for the 2010 LPGA Tour with ease.
 Her rookie season were also to be her most successful season.
 She won the Ladies Slovak Open on the Ladies European Tour and finished tied 14th in the 2010 Women's British Open, reaching a career peak of 112th place in the Women's World Golf Rankings.

+Plagued by injuries, Hernández battled through spine and neck problems, a herniated disk, bacterial infections, ulcer on her colon, liver failure and other medical issues.
+She was forced to a break from golf, in danger of being crippled.
+She contracted a parasite in China, which the doctors couldn’t properly diagnose, and she kept getting sick over the next two years.
+The ulcer made her intolerant of fructose, glucose and gluten.

-She was runner up in the 2014 Lacoste Ladies Open de France, losing by one stroke to fellow Spanish professional Azahara Muñoz.
+She was runner-up in the 2014 Lacoste Ladies Open de France, losing by one stroke to compatriot Azahara Muñoz.
+From 2019 she focused on the LET, where she was tied 3rd at the 2021 Estrella Damm Ladies Open and 2022 Joburg Ladies Open, before finishing runner-up at the 2023 Belgian Ladies Open, two strokes behind Patricia Isabel Schmidt.